About

 Hobbies + Life Outside of Lab

 Recently, I’ve been enjoying some more active hobbies, including weight training a few times per week and participating in social volleyball leagues.
 I also completed a Spartan Race in June 2023.
 It was one of the most challenging and rewarding experiences I’ve undergone recently.
+During the last year, I’ve started learning West Coast Swing dancing (I’ll admit, I have a long way to go before I’m any good… but it’s fun!).

 Travel Map